|

 that my song was too complicated and to adhere to the acronym

 KISS (keep it simple, songwriter).
-But at a Songwriters
+But at a Songwriters Guild

-he advised against too much simplicity.
+too much simplicity.
 Contrary advice?
+Not really.

 Jerry